Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are perfect.
-They convincingly and directly point to the incorrect choices ('song' and 'film') respectively, with no connection to the correct answer 'book'.
-They would effectively misdirect players.
+The fake clues are excellent.
+They strongly and clearly point to the incorrect choices ('song' and 'film' respectively) and are entirely unrelated to the correct answer.
+They would convincingly misdirect players.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices